TUI-NICR/panoptic-mapping/README.md

   pages     = {7233-7240},
 }

-% with appendix and some later fixes - we recommend working with this version
+% with appendix and some minor fixes - we recommend working with this version
 @article{panopticndt2023arxiv,
   title     = {{PanopticNDT: Efficient and Robust Panoptic Mapping}}, author    = {Seichter, Daniel and Stephan, Benedict and Fischedick, S{\"o}hnke Benedikt and  Mueller, Steffen and Rabes, Leonard and Gross, Horst-Michael},